 IPs with a defined sample size (e.g., ITAAC Management and Preoperational Testing) – complete when inspection of the samples specified in the IP is complete.

 Operational Programs – Appendix B: Inspection of these programs will be completed when the relevant IPs for a given operational program have been completed.
 If an inspector is performing an inspection after program implementation and is unable to perform IP steps at the time of inspection because the program requirements for those IP steps are not applicable at that point of construction/operation, then those IP steps need not be performed in order to complete the IP.
-Some operational programs have implementation milestones after the 10 CFR 52.103(g) finding, and licensees may not have developed and implemented programs at the time of the 10 CFR 52.103(g) finding, it may not be practical to complete for those programs with implementation milestones shortly before, or after, the 10 CFR 52.103(g) finding. inspections as part of the Reactor Oversight Process inspection program.
+Some operational programs have implementation milestones after the 10 CFR 52.103(g) finding, and licensees may not have developed and implemented these programs at the time of the 10 CFR 52.103(g) finding.
+Consequently, it may not be practical to complete inspections for those programs with implementation milestones shortly before, or after, the 10 CFR 52.103(g) finding.
+DCO staff will complete those inspections or may coordinate with Regional Division of Reactor Projects or Safety to complete inspection efforts as part of the Reactor Oversight Process inspection program.

 07.04 Status of Operational Programs